Contribution of the thermal mass to the chiral vortical effect and magnetobaryogenesis: Chiral magnetic effect

-Since there is a prefactor $\mu$ in Eq.\ (\ref{Bsh02}), we can neglect the correction terms in the square bracket which are $\mathcal{O}[(m/T)^2]$ and $\mathcal{O}[(\mu/T)^2]$.\footnote{In Appendix \ref{Appendix-C}, we also show explicitly that the effects of thermal masses on the hyperelectric chiral magnetic coefficient $\xi_\mathrm{B,r}$, are small.
+Since there is a prefactor $\mu_r$ in Eq.\ (\ref{Bsh02}), we can neglect the correction terms in the square bracket which are $\mathcal{O}[(m_{r}/T)^2]$ and $\mathcal{O}[(\mu_{r}/T)^2]$.\footnote{In Appendix \ref{Appendix-C}, we also show explicitly that the effects of thermal masses on the hyperelectric chiral magnetic coefficient $\xi_{\mathrm{B},r}$, are small.
 Moreover, in Appendix \ref{Appendix-D}, we show that the effects of thermal masses on four important physical quantities, namely, the number density $n_{r}$, the energy density $\rho_{r}$, the pressure $p_{r}$, and the asymmetry number density $\Delta n_{r}=(n_{r}-\bar{n}_{r})$, are small.
-In particular we justify the relation $\Delta n_r \simeq T^2\mu_r/6$ mentioned in the Introduction.} Hence, the hyperelectric chiral magnetic coefficient $c_\mathrm{B}$, defined in Eq.\ (\ref{qsh}), can be written as
+In particular we justify the relation $\Delta n_r \simeq T^2\mu_r/6$ mentioned in the Introduction.} Hence, using Eq.\ (\ref{qsh}), the total hyperelectric chiral magnetic coefficient $c_\mathrm{B}$ can be written as

-where $N_{w}=2$ is the ranks of the non-Abelian $SU(2)$ gauge groups.
-In sec.\ \ref{equilibrium} we will simplify the hyperelectric chiral magnetic coefficient $c_\mathrm{B}$ by considering the equilibrium conditions in the plasma.
+where $N_{w}=2$ is the rank of the non-Abelian $\rm SU_{L}(2)$ gauge group.
+In Sec.\ \ref{equilibrium} we will simplify the total hyperelectric chiral magnetic coefficient $c_\mathrm{B}$ by considering the equilibrium conditions in the plasma.